 Super app status is now rewarded to apps that offer different services like ride-hailing or social media, most of which then shift to include digital wallets and payment capacities.
 Tech companies are taking advantage of a consumer shift towards open banking, and using fintech APIs to improve the use of user data and help convenient embedded finance technology to provide a better user experience.
 If this trend continues, it’s likely to leave traditional banks and ecommerce merchants struggling to keep up.

 We’ve collated a list of super apps that are most influential in driving and defining the super app trend.

 Originally a ride-hailing service like Uber, Grab is now a successful financial super app.
 The service joined financial institutions in 2018 when GrabPay, a cash app service, was added.

 - 187 million total users with 25 million monthly transacting users.

 - Services include movie ticket sales, hotel bookings, food delivery, business loans and more.

 - Available in 330 cities.

-Go-Jek: Go-Jek began in Indonesia as a motorcycle ride-hailing phone service, and has grown into a popular multi-service app.
+Go-Jek began in Indonesia as a motorcycle ride-hailing phone service, and has grown in popularity by offering multiple apps in one.